-At end of each reporting period, the Company carried out a review of the recoverable amount of its investments in subsidiaries.
-During the financial year 31 December 2023 and 31 December 2022, no allowance or reversal of impairment was recognised in profit or loss in respect of the investment in subsidiaries to bring the carrying value of the investment to its recoverable amount.
+At end of each reporting period, the Company carried out a review of the recoverable amount of its investments in subsidiaries and allowance for impairment amounting to US\$712,000 (2023: US\$Nil) was recognised in profit or loss in respect of the investment in subsidiaries to bring the carrying value of the investment to its recoverable amount.
+The recoverable amount was determined based on net asset deemed as fair value less cost of disposal.